Mary Seacole House

 Support can be delivered on a one to one basis or within a group setting.
 Within the group sessions we offer activity based learning and development as well as leisure and relaxation sessions.

 Individuals have access to emotional and practical support, including a range of activities which will promote independence and offer the opportunity to learn new skills.

-Placements are avaialble for Universities and colleges for students studying Social Work, Health & Social Care and Counselling.
+Placements are available for Universities and colleges for students studying Social Work and Health & Social Care.